Small red piri piri peppers with sliced pods, seeds, and a coin for scale

 What is Piri Piri Pepper?

-Here's the misconception worth clearing up first: piri piri (also spelled peri peri) refers to an actual pepper before it refers to any sauce or spice blend.
+Piri piri, also spelled peri peri, refers to an actual pepper before it refers to any sauce or spice blend.
 The Capsicum frutescens species produces small, tapered pods that ripen from green through yellow to vivid red, and the heat range of 50,000-175,000 SHU means you're dealing with a pepper that can be nearly as punishing as a fatalii on its hottest day.

 The flavor profile is what makes this pepper genuinely interesting.
 That citrusy brightness and fruity edge aren't just marketing language - they're detectable even at the upper heat range, which is rarer than you'd think.
 Most peppers at this SHU level burn first and ask questions later.
 Piri piri burns AND delivers flavor, which explains why it became the foundation for one of the most globally recognized sauces in African cuisine.